 - Don’t send .pdf files or anything formatted.
 He cannot transcribe anything so he prefers the news release or information be in the body of the email with no attachments or photos embedded.

 - Don’t create a (lengthy) masterpiece.
 Get to the point; he wants the meat and potatoes (who, what, when, etc.) Make the main information as simple as possible and provide it as soon as possible, not three or four paragraphs later.

 - Respond in a timely manner.
 When sending over information, be prepared to respond to journalists who want more information.
 It can cost you coverage if you are not timely with your response.

 Do your homework and learn to move past “no”.
-Before you ever contact a journalist, however, be sure to make sure you have the right contact.
-Familiarize yourself with the publication that you are pitching, the reporter and their beat (topics they cover), etc. That way, you’re sure to get the right info to the right persona and enhance your chances of getting a “yes!”.
+Before you ever contact a local reporter, however, be sure to make sure you have the right contact.
+Familiarize yourself with the publication that you are pitching, the reporter and their beat (topics they cover), etc. That way, you’re sure to get the right info to the right person and enhance your chances of getting a “yes!”